-This is a list of questions commonly asked about Suncoast Rehabilitation Center and the answers to those questions.
+This is a list of Frequently Asked Questions (FAQ) about Suncoast Rehabilitation Center and the answers to those questions.

 A. We can treat all forms of addiction, street drugs, prescription drugs or alcohol, no matter how severe the problem is.
 Our program has proven success with long-term drug users.